Azure/iot-identity-service/docs/develop-an-agent.md

 # Expiry of 1 day from today in Unix epoch time
 expiry="$(bc <<< "$(date +%s) + 60 * 60 * 24")"

-# Full string to be signed is a base64 encoded string containing the URL encoded resource URI and the expiry
+# Full string to be signed is a base64-encoded string containing the URL-encoded resource URI and the expiry
 signature_data="$(printf '%s\n%s' "$resource_uri" "$expiry" | base64 -w 0)"
 ```